 William George Adey (1830-97).
 Conservative.
 Son of George Adey, Mayor in 1846.
-Builder and timber supplier at West Mills, inheriting his father's business.7 Elected to the Council 1867.
+Builder and timber supplier at West Mills, inheriting his father's business.
+Elected to the Council 1867.
 Alderman 1878.
 Borough Magistrate 1879.
 Chairman of the Estate Committee.
-Promoted the idea of the present Town Hall and in 1876 laid the foundation stone, the Town Hall being opened in 1878.8 Promoted the idea that the Marsh (now Victoria Park) should be a people's park, an objective not realised until later.
-St Nicolas Parish warden 1883-95.9 Promoted the Lambourn Valley Railway, eventually completed in 189810.
-Secretary of the Newbury Horticultural Society.1 Retired to Highclere.
+Promoted the idea of the present Town Hall and in 1876 laid the foundation stone, the Town Hall being opened in 1878.
+Promoted the idea that the Marsh (now Victoria Park) should be a people's park, an objective not realised until later.
+St Nicolas Parish warden 1883-95.
+Promoted the Lambourn Valley Railway, eventually completed in 1898.
+Secretary of the Newbury Horticultural Society.
+Retired to Highclere.

 1 1871 census.
-Newbury Weekly News 10/5/1874, transcribed by the Friends of Newtown Road Cemetery.
+Newbury Weekly News 10/5/1874, Reading Mercury 16/5/1874, transcribed by the Friends of Newtown Road Cemetery.
+Information from Brian Sylvester.